helionmusic/rhinobot_heroku/README.md

 **As this bot is modified from the original version, do not expect any support for it on their official Discord server.
 They will NOT help you.
 You may open an issue here if you think it's a Heroku related issue and we can try to help but please try updating the dependencies first using the instructions given near the end of this readme to see if it fixes your problem.**

-The original MusicBot is available [here](https://github.com/Just-Some-Bots/MusicBot).
+The original MusicBot is available [here](https://github.com/Just-Some-Bots/MusicBot), however starting from release-010620u we have switched to the unofficial fork of the bot maintained by Team-JSB.
+You can find it [here](https://github.com/Team-JSB/MusicBot).

 This is to host the Discord music bot onto your own free Heroku cloud account.

-This branch is based on MusicBot release-260819.
+This branch is based on MusicBot release-010620u.
 Previous releases of the bot can be found in the [releases page](https://github.com/helionmusic/rhinobot_heroku/releases).

 ### Instructions to get this up and working:
 **Your bot will be shut down by Heroku on the last week of each month.
 If you're ok with this, you can follow the tutorial below.
 Otherwise you will need to add a credit card to have enough hours for a whole month (provided you don't have any other applications on your Heroku account)**